AdobeDocs/workfront.en/help/workfront-proof/wp-work-proofsfiles/organize-your-work/print-and-export-comments.md

 ## Exporting to PDF

-To export a `proof` to PDF, together with all markups and comments, follow these steps:
+To export a proof to PDF, together with all markups and comments, follow these steps:

 1. Go to `Views` on the left side of the screen.
-1. Click the `More` icon inline with a `proof`, then click `Print comments`.
+1. Click the `More` icon inline with a proof, then click `Print comments`.

 1. Click the Export to PDF icon in the top-right corner of the page.